Skip to main content

 4. Did you know… colour deficiency can be acquired?

 Example 2.
-Viagra – a side effect of taking this medication is that colours may have a bluish tinge.
+Viagra (sildenafil) – a side effect of taking this medication is that colours may have a bluish tinge.

 Did you know?
 Your Calgary AB eye doctors at Foresight Eyecare will even check for signs of cataracts as part of your comprehensive eye exam!